jyotika30/hrsfgdfz/README.md

 ### Submission System
 - Submit evidence of completing challenges through the submission form.
-- Provide details, images, or videos to showcase your eco-friendly efforts.     and many more...
+- Provide details, images, or videos to showcase your eco-friendly efforts        and many more...

 ## Getting Started